top of page

 “When you’re not triggered, you’re not ‘supplying’ them, and can feel compassionate towards their ‘wounded child’.”

 There are some amazing resources out there for anyone traumatised by toxic narcissistic relationships, who wants to heal and grow.
-I was particularly interested to listen to Therapist Uncensored’s podcast on covert or vulnerable narcissism, in their Holding Your Own series, because it looks at compassion towards the narcissist in your life.
+I was particularly interested to listen to Therapist Uncensored’s podcast on covert narcissism, in their Holding Your Own series, because it looks at compassion towards the narcissist in your life.

 People with this subtype of narcissism have poor self esteem, seem anxious about what others think of them, are sensitive to criticism, and have entitlement and quiet superiority.
 You will feel these traits directed at you, as they try to pick away at your self esteem, judge you, and try to make you feel ‘less’ than them, in a very passive way.